Low Tide Adventures

 Corpus Christi inshore fishing trip

-Redfish caught while fishing in Corpus Christi
+5 redfish caught while fishing in TX

 Redfish caught fishing in TX